Trade Stock Indices

 Support & Resistance - Technical Analysis

-Moving averages indicator are used to show the average price over a given period of time.
-MAs indicators are called moving because they reflect the latest average in the movement of the market prices.
+Moving averages indicators are utilized to display the average price over a specified time frame.
+These indicators are termed 'moving' because they represent the most recent average in the fluctuation of market prices.

 Strategy

-Market movements have identifiable repeating price patterns that have been studied over many years providing a thorough understanding of these market trends and how they can be used to form the basis of a good strategy.
+Market actions have recognizable price patterns that repeat, and they've been studied for many years, giving a deep understanding of market trends and how they can be used to build a solid plan.

-There are many Technical Analysis tools available provided to facilitate this study
+There are a lot of Technical Analysis tools available provided to facilitate this study

-The beginner trader is advised to study each Technical Analysis tool separately to get working knowledge of the concepts & application for each Technical Analysis study.
-Once you understand a Technical Analysis strategy, keep on using it while learning others.
-Each Technical Analysis tool tends to combine well when used together with other Technical Analysis Tools.
+The novice trader is encouraged to examine each Technical Analysis tool individually to gain a practical understanding of the concepts and applications associated with each Technical Analysis study.
+Once a Technical Analysis strategy is comprehended, it is advisable to continue utilizing it while exploring additional strategies.
+Each Technical Analysis tool generally integrates well when employed alongside other Technical Analysis tools.

-Support and resistance areas are valid for a period of time, until they are broken, When the market breaks through these support & resistance areas, the price is expected to continue in that particular direction.
+Support and resistance areas are valid for a period of time, until they're broken, When the market breaks through these support & resistance areas, the price is expected to continue in that given direction.
 For example, if the market price rises above the previous resistance level, it is seen as a bullish stock signal and the bullish movement should continue upward.

 Moving averages is another common stock technical indicator used as to create trading strategies.
-Moving averages try to smooth out short term market price fluctuations giving a clearer picture of the price moves & trends.
+Moving averages try to smooth out short-term price oscillations giving a clearer picture of price moves & trends.
 Traders can draw SMA to determine price movement tendency to move up or down -trend.

-If the price crosses below the SMA then it will keep moving down
+If the price crosses below the SMA then it will keep heading down

 These are examples of trade strategies that can be used individually or combined.

-Traders use two or more Technical Analysis studies to determine when to open an order when both Technical Analysis indicators support the same direction.
-If several Technical Analysis indicators show that the market is moving towards a particular direction the a trader can trade with more reassurance than when he is only relying on one Technical Analysis indicator.
+Traders use two or more Technical Analysis studies to determine when to execute an order when both Technical Analysis indicators support the same direction.
+If several Technical Analysis indicators show that the market is moving towards a specific direction the a trader can trade with more reassurance than when he is only relying on one Technical Analysis indicator.

 Stock Index Broker